-The Library offers its users numerous electronic resources on CD-ROM, DVD, pen-drive, e-books, electronic periodicals and databases, either bibliographic (which provide bibliographical references to other documents) or full texts (that allow direct access to the documents’ contents).
-All resources are catalogued and accessed directly through OPAC.
+All Library electronic resources are catalogued and accessible directly through the Catalogue.
+The Library offers numerous resources on CD-ROM, DVD, pen-drive, e-books, electronic periodicals and databases, either bibliographic (which provide bibliographical references to other documents) or full texts (that allow direct access to the document contents).

-The electronic resources acquired and catalogued by the Library, along with a selection of open access information resources considered to be particularly relevant, are also accessible through the DigiPoint platform, sorted by type and searchable by title, year, author/curator, classification and publisher.
+All electronic resources acquired and catalogued by the Library, along with a selection of open access resources considered to be particularly relevant, are also accessible through the DigiPoint platform, sorted by type and searchable by title, year, author/curator, classification and publisher.

-The catalogue includes electronic periodicals of which the Library also has a printed version or which was directly subscribed.
-Access to the entire collection, including titles available through databases, along with a selection of open access publications, is made through the Full Text Finder Publication virtual catalogue, where one can search for periodicals by title, ISSN or subject.
+The catalogue includes electronic periodicals acquired by the Library, but the access to the entire collection, including titles available through databases, along with a selection of open access publications, is made through the Full Text Finder virtual catalogue, where one can search for periodicals by title, ISSN or subject.
 For each one it is specified the source that hosts the contents (database, platform or other) with a direct link to articles in full text.

 Terms and Conditions